BeeNeal/recipe_site/README.md

 # Purpose
+  - A convenient place to organize and share recipes that you have made or want to try

+Deployed at: NealsMeals.com

+# Quickstart Guide

 # MVP
+    - have user logins
-    - Be able to create a recipe
+    - Be able to create a recipe (upload a pic, save a link, or write it out)
     - Be able to save external recipe links
         + add notes and tags about these recipes
     - Make menus (consolidate recipes)